User's Guide to the Lick 36" Refracting Telescope

 Astronomer Safety

-Third, the telescope is heavy and there are consequences to that weight.
-It weighs 25,000 pounds and must be treated with respect.
+The telescope is heavy and there are consequences to that weight.
+It weighs approximately 25,000 pounds and must be treated with respect.
 Being as heavy as it is, it can get away from you if you don't pay attention to your momentum.
 This can lead to it crashing into the floor or worse an observer on the floor.
 One must alway pay attention to leverage points.
-It can be very tiring to use for a half night and nearly impossible to use by ones self the entire night if you are not smart about how you move the telescope around.
+It can be very tiring to use for a half night and nearly impossible to use by one's self the entire night if you are not smart about how you move the telescope around.
 Some hints are:

-• Never use your back to move the telescope
+• Never use your back to move the telescope.

-• Keep your arms straight and use your legs and the elevator floor to move it when ever possible
+• Keep your arms straight and use your legs and the elevator floor to move it whenever possible.

-• Use your body weight and leverage points to move the telescope and not your muscles
+• Use your body weight and leverage points to move the telescope and not your muscles.

-• Use the floor when ever possible to minimize small muscle movements
+• Use the floor whenever possible to minimize small muscle movements.

 Telescope/Instrument Safety